 The LRAA for TTHMs and HAA5s for MWRA's Compliance Program (represented as the line in the top two graphs below) remains below current standards.
-The Max LRAA in the quarter for TTHMs = 15.6 μg/L; HAA5s = 18.0 μg/L. The current RAA for Bromate = 0.0 μg/L. No LRAA exceedances or violations occurred this quarter for MetroBoston and for any of the CVA communities.
-MWRA and the CVA communities continue to closely monitor and manage the disinfection process to minimize DBP production.
+The Max LRAA in the quarter for TTHMs = 15.5 μ g/L; HAA5s = 16.3 μ g/L. No LRAA exceedances or violations occurred this quarter for MetroBoston and for any of the CVA communities.